TheoShah04/FPGA_Accelerator/maths-accelerator/ProjectLog.md

 * Started to add pipelining stages to some modules

 ### 30/05/24
-* Meeting with Ed Stott, where we dicussed
+* Meeting with Ed Stott, where we dicussed user interface, parallelism oppurtunities and object rotation
-* second point
+* Continued working on creating testbenches and testing modules
-* third point
+* Contiued work on the top level module

 ### 31/05/24
 * first point